 Because of the flexible nature of outsourced CFOs, businesses of all sizes can benefit from their services.

-Startups often don’t need a full time CFO, so paying a $300,000+/year plus benefits is unnecessary.
+Startups often don’t need a full-time CFO, so paying $300,000+/year plus benefits is unnecessary.
 Budget constraints can also limit companies from hiring an experienced CFO, so many startups hire connections that may not actually have the experience they need.
 An outsourced CFO is ideal for startups to stay under budget and get the strategy and expertise they need to grow.

 As a company grows, its needs can change dramatically.
 Accurate financial modeling and planning is paramount to successful growth.
 Because needs may differ from month to month, an outsourced CFO is a good option, taking on projects and tasks as needed.
 It’s a win-win — the company saves money on unused hours and gets an experienced professional to get the job done.

-Large businesses usually have more full time needs than smaller businesses.
-In this dynamic, outsourced CFOs can plug into organizations as consultants on a short term basis, or can even fill CFO needs on a fixed term basis.
-For example, if a company loses their CFO, their need for strategic analysis and planning doesn’t go away during the hiring process.
+Large businesses usually have more full-time needs than smaller businesses.
+In this dynamic, outsourced CFOs can plug into organizations as consultants on a short-term basis, or can even fill CFO needs on a fixed-term basis.
+For example, if a company loses its CFO, its need for strategic analysis and planning doesn’t go away during the hiring process.
 Yet, hiring a good CFO can take time.
-Outsourced CFOs can step in during the interim and help make the transition easier on both the company and the new CFO.
+Outsourced CFOs can step in during the interim and help make the transition easier for both the company and the new CFO.

 When to Bring a CFO On